awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

  `Policies`   <a name="sam-function-policies"></a>
 One or more policies that this function needs\.
 They will be appended to the default role for this function\.
-This property accepts a single string or a list of strings, and can be the name of AWS managed IAM policies or AWS SAM policy templates, or inline IAM policy document\(s\) formatted in YAML\.
+This property accepts a single string or a list of strings\.
+The property can be the name of AWS managed AWS Identity and Access Management \(IAM\) policies, AWS SAM policy templates, or one or more inline policy documents formatted as a map\.
 For more information about AWS managed IAM policies, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.
 For more information about AWS SAM policy templates, see [AWS SAM Policy Templates](serverless-policy-templates.md)\.
 For more information about inline policies, see [Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies)\.
 **NOTE**: If the `Role` property is set, this property is ignored\.
 *Type*: String \| List \| Map